titaniper/exporter/README.md

-# ExporterJS
+# Exporter

-ExporterJS is a Next.js application designed to easily export metrics and provide a user-friendly UI for data visualization and management.
+Exporter is a Next.js application designed to easily export metrics and provide a user-friendly UI for data visualization and management.

 ## Table of Contents
 - [Features](#features)